-UPDTATE: Someone has complained vociferously about this post, claiming I have unfairly generalized.
+UPDATE: Someone has complained vociferously about this post, claiming I have unfairly generalized.
 I disagree, but nonetheless want to make clear that I am absolutely not saying that no Chinese Vice President knows Chinese law.
-What I am saying is that Chinese law for foreign companies is very particularized and the only people I know who truly understand those laws and all of their nuances are the lawyers who deal with them every day.
+What I am saying is that Chinese law for foreign companies is very particularized and the only people I know who truly understand these laws and all of their nuances are the lawyers who deal with them every day.

 The same is generally true with respect to the United States as well and I wrote a post on this a few months ago, entitled, “Registering Your Trademark In The US And China On The Cheap.”
-In that post, I talked about the problems I was seeing with companies’ failing to hire proper trademark counsel for their US trademark filings and how those failures were impacting their China business.
+In that post, I talked about the problems we are seeing with companies’ failing to hire proper trademark counsel for their US trademark filings and how those failures were impacting their China business.

 The smart way to go is to retain the right person for the job and the right person to do legal work is an attorney.
-I have many non-lawyer clients who are very knowledgeable about law, but they would not hesitate to admit their legal knowledge does not usually rise to that of an attorney.
+I have many non-lawyer clients who are very knowledgeable about law, but they would not hesitate to admit their legal knowledge does not rise to that of an attorney.
 And I would think they would also recognize that having grown up in a country does not make one an expert in that country’s laws, particularly those laws that relate to foreign business.